 The "Fourth Day" retreat is designed for Seniors with three aims in mind.

 1: To provide the Senior with an opportunity to reflect upon his time of growth at Canisius.
 It will challenge him to assess the high points and the low points along his spiritual, academic, athletic, and social journey within the perspective of the values of his Ignatian education.

 2: To invite each Senior to discuss his perceptions of the upcoming transition from high school to college, with a focus on spirituality, values, independence, and departure from his comfort zone.

 3: To challenge each Senior to embrace the Christian call to serve the poor and marginalized that began with Kairos.
 Seniors are challenged to take ownership of their spirituality and internalize a lifelong commitment to the Gospel message.

-There is no cost for the retreats because it is included in tuition.
+There is no cost for any of the retreats.
+Costs are covered by tuition.